Enjoy a better run

-We work hard to make sure that our towpaths stay open every day of the year so that they are always there for you when you need them.
-Make the most of these wonderful free spaces, ditch the road and explore these hidden worlds on your doorstep.
+We work hard to make sure that our towpaths are always there for you when you need them.
+Make the most of these wonderful free spaces, ditch the road and explore our canals and rivers by foot.

+The scenery is better.
 Let’s face it, pounding the pavement isn’t exactly inspiring.
-Why don’t you swap concrete for canals this autumn and open your eyes to a whole new landscape.
+Why don’t you swap concrete for canals and open your eyes to a whole new landscape.
 You’ll jog alongside colourful boats, see a cornucopia of wildlife and pass some of the country’s finest examples of historical buildings.